About this text-to-speech reader

 Enter any text.
 For best results, include punctuation and line breaks where you want pauses.

-The list comes from your browser/OS.
-If it’s empty, wait briefly for voices to load.
+The list comes from your browser or operating system.
+If it is empty, wait briefly for voices to load.

 1.0